 - 1 cup thickened cream (heavy cream), not whipped!

 - Whipped cream

-- Place on rack to cool.
+- Bake for 15 minutes until golden on top.
+Place on rack to cool.
 Place tea towel over them to stop the tops from getting crusty.

 - Serve with copious amounts of cream and jam, and of course tea!